 Periodontal disease is the most common cause of bad breath in dogs, so taking care of your dog’s dental health and oral health are your first lines of defense for preventing bad breath.
 Here’s what veterinarians say are the most effective ways you can do this:

-- Regularly brushing your dog’s teeth with dog-specific toothpaste and brush is the most effective way to remove plaque buildup around your dog’s gumline.
+- Regularly brushing your dog’s teeth with a dog-specific toothpaste and brush is the most effective way to remove plaque buildup around your dog’s gumline.